moveit/moveit.ros.org/documentation/contributing/code/index.markdown

 ## Exceptions

  - Catch known exceptions and log them in detail.
-Avoid using ``catch (...)`` as it hides every information of a possible fault.
+Avoid using ``catch (...)`` as it hides information about a possible fault.
 We want to know if something goes wrong.
  - We don't catch exceptions that don't derive from ``std::exception`` in MoveIt.
 It is the responsibility of the plugin provider to handle non-``std::exception``-derived exceptions locally.

 ## Logging